Jaycode88/veg-centric-msp3/README.md

 - ## Typography
  #### Font Choices
 In designing this project, I carefully selected fonts to convey the desired visual identity and user experience.
-My font choices are as follows:
+My font choices which all came from [Google Fonts](https://fonts.google.com/), are as follows:

    - **Playfair Display (Logo and Headings)**

    ![mockup](static/documentation/playfair.webp)